dbos-inc/dbosify-py/DEVIATIONS.md

 check) are check-then-start from the client or parent worker, leaving small race windows under concurrent starts (DESIGN §6.4; narrowable with claim rows, not eliminable without a central arbiter).
 The terminate-vs-child-start window is closed by claim-then-start ordering; the others remain.
+Compound starts are likewise non-atomic: signal-with-start and update-with-start commit the start, then send the message — a client crash between the two leaves the workflow started without its signal/update, where Temporal's are a single atomic request.
+(Upstreamable: DBOS atomic enqueue-with-message.)

 ### D8.
 Blocking workflow code stalls the whole worker